ENSTABretagneRobotics/oculus_ros2/README.md

 has a fixed IP address which may or may not be indicated on the box.
 To avoid bricking of the sonar by "lack of post-it", the sonar makes himself known on the network by broadcasting its own IP address.
-The IP address is therefore always retrievable, regardless of your system network configuration.
+The IP address is therefore always For other problems, feel free to contact the maintainer at pierre.narvor@ensta-bretagne.fr. retrievable, regardless of your system network configuration.

 The oculus_sonar library should always detect the IP of a plugged in Oculus